alexb760/react-stuff/adop-me/REDME.md

 ## Router.
 Open capabilities of navigation between pages.
 So that we can have multiples pages in the same app.
 An additional npm dependency is needed. ``npm install react-router-dom@6.4.1 ``
+### useParams.
+React-route-dom provide a simple way to take out props from the context.
+BrowserRoute provide a context where all variables we sent to the children page can be managed by ``useParams()``